AdguardTeam/AdguardKnowledgeBase/01.general/16.adguard-translations/docs.en.md

 - Looking after the relevance of the translations;

-- Participating in discussions in comment section etc.
+- Participating in discussions in the comment section etc.

-_As mentioned, you can ask proofreaders any questions regarding translations on Crowdin in comments_.
+_As mentioned, you can ask proofreaders any questions translations of Crowdin in the comments_.

 However, we do hope that everything for you will go smoothly and without any difficulties!
 Hope to see you on our team!